-The back of the Block and File (Unified) VNX7500 platform Data Mover management module includes a standard serial console Electronics Industries Association (EIA) RS-232 interface (DB-9) socket connector (labeled with a wrench tool icon on the left).
-Notice the orientation of the pins (Figure 30 on page 40).
+The back of the Block and File (Unified) VNX5700 platform Data Mover management module includes a standard serial console Electronics Industries Association (EIA) RS-232 interface (DB-9) socket connector (labeled with a symbol depicting a wrench on the left).
+Notice the orientation of the pins (Figure 30).